citp/privacy-policy-historical/i/ir/iro/irokotv.com.md

   3. **Cookies**

 The Site uses cookies.
-A cookie is a small data text file placed on the User’s computer.
-We use cookies to collect certain aggregate date about our Users, to deliver content specific to your interest and to prevent you entering login information at each connection.
-Also, the cookie enhances User experience and interaction with the Site.
-Users may choose not to accept cookies, but this may prevent the Site from functioning properly.
+Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
+Cookies are useful because they allow a website to recognize a User’s device.
+And, to do a lot of other tasks, you may see examples below.
+You can find more information about cookies at: [allaboutcookies.org](http://www.allaboutcookies.org/) and [youronlinechoices.eu](http://www.youronlinechoices.eu/).

+We use performance, functionality and targeting or advertising cookies on the Site.
+These cookies may allow:

+    * Functionality - us remember choices you make to improve your experience (such as your username, age classification, subscription package and period, where applicable, free trial period, movie player quality preference, session management, and live chats etc.);
-We may also use external third party advertising partners to display advertisement on the Site.
+    * Advertising or targeting - third party advertising companies to display advertisement more relevant to you and your interests.
 As part of their services, they will place a separate cookie on your computer to help them precisely target advertising to you.
-Our third party advertising partners do not collect personally identifiable information.
+These third party advertising companies do not collect personally identifiable information; and
+    * Performance - us or/and third party partners collect anonymous information including but not limited to performance and website improvement.
+This may include web analytics, error management and testing designs.

+Users may choose not to accept cookies, but this may prevent the Site from functioning properly, or may affect your experience on the Site, or you may not be presented with relevant advertising.
 Most browsers are initially set up to accept cookies, but you can reset your browser to refuse all cookies or to indicate when a cookie is being sent.
-However, doing so means that you will not be presented with advertising that reflects the way that you use our, and other, websites and may adversely affect your experience of websites that use cookies to enhance or personalize that experience.
-You can find out how to make these changes to your browser at this site: [ http://www.allaboutcookies.org/manage-cookies/ ](http://www.allaboutcookies.org/manage-cookies/).
+You can find out how to make these changes to your browser at this site: [allaboutcookies.org/manage-cookies](http://www.allaboutcookies.org/manage-cookies).

   4. **Release of Information**